Creta5164/fmod-rmmv/README.md

   - `Value` : The value to assign to the corresponding parameter.
     FMOD Studio allows you to specify different formats for parameters, but these formats are all numeric as a result.

-  - `Immediate Set` : Specifies that this parameter will be assigned directly.
+  - `Immediate Set` : Whether to override the acceleration setting of the parameter specified in FMOD Studio and immediately assign the parameter's value.
     Acceptable value is `true` for yes, `false` for no.

   For detailed usage examples, please refer to the **Example** below.